freebsd/freebsd-quarterly/2020q2/bhyve-intel-openbsd.md

 A particularly interesting case for ppt is to use OpenBSD guest as a firewall and a router for a FreeBSD server.
-OpenBSD has a solid track record in security and is frequently used in network appliances as a firewall/router.
+OpenBSD has a solid track record as a secure OS and is frequently used in network appliances as a firewall/router.

 With ppt you can achieve this all inside a single server.
 You could pass